Intermittent fault

 Intermittent faults are notoriously difficult to identify and repair ("troubleshoot") because each individual factor does not create the problem alone, so the factors can only be identified while the malfunction is actually occurring.
 The person capable of identifying and solving the problem is seldom the usual operator.
 Because the timing of the malfunction is unpredictable, and both device or system downtime and engineers' time incur cost, the fault is often simply tolerated if not too frequent unless it causes unacceptable problems or dangers.
 For example, some intermittent faults in critical equipment such as medical life support equipment could result in killing a patient or in aeronautics causes a flight to be aborted or in some cases crash.

-If an intermittent fault occurs for long enough during troubleshooting, it can be identified and resolved in the usual way.

 Troubleshooting techniques

 Some techniques to resolve intermittent faults are: